moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ### Media Negotiation & Agility {#MOQ-negotiation}

-All entities which directly process media will have support for a variety of media codecs, conversely there SHOULD be capability in the protocol for sender and receiver to negotiate which media codecs will be used in a given session, as well as defining behaviours when one or more is not supported.
+All entities which directly process media will have support for a variety of media codecs, consequently there SHOULD be capability in the protocol for sender and receiver to negotiate which media codecs will be used in a given session, as well as defining behaviours when one or more is not supported.
 Media encryption {{MOQ-media-encryption}} should also be factored in as part of the negotiation.
 Renegotiation SHOULD also be possible, allowing for changes in codec within an existing session.
-Consideration should be made if relays are also able to facilitate negotation even if not directly processing media.
+Consideration should be made if relays are also able to facilitate negotiation even if not directly processing media.

 The protocol SHOULD remain codec agnostic as much as possible, and should allow for new media formats and codecs to be supported without change in specification.